Anglo-Japanese Treaty of Commerce and Navigation: Lord Elgin mission

 The 1854 Anglo-Japanese Treaty of Friendship received mixed opinions at home.
 The Foreign Office praised Admiral Stirling's work, and Grand Admiral James Graham himself paid tribute to him in Parliament, but the greatest criticism came from British citizens living in China, who hoped to intensify their business with the Japanese country.
 Subsequent British expeditions made it clear, however, that the agreements had granted considerable advantages to the Shogunate.
 The Japanese authorities wanted to control foreign trade and any transition had to take place under their supervision.

 In August 1855 the Foreign Secretary Lord Clarendon entrusted Sir John Bowring, Governor of Hong Kong, with the task of claiming more significant commercial advantages for Britain in Japan.
 Still, the outbreak of the Second Opium War in China and the Sepoys' revolt in India forced Britain to concentrate its forces in these regions, delaying any possible action in the Rising Sun.

-The war in China ended with the Treaty of Tientsin, signed for Britain by James Bruce, 8th Earl of Elgin.
+The war in China ended with the Treaty of Tianjin, signed for Britain by James Bruce, 8th Earl of Elgin, who was responsible for the burning down of the Summer Palace in Beijing.
 After signing the treaty with China, he was sent to Japan with a small fleet.
 His mission included the delivery of the steamship Emperor to the Shogun as a gift from Queen Victoria and the renegotiation of the previous treaty.

 Yet subsequent negotiations highlighted the internal divisions within the Shogunate and the hostility of many Daimyo towards Westerners.

 The new Anglo-Japanese Treaty of Amity and Commerce was signed in Edo on 26 August 1858.
 The concordat allowed foreign diplomats access to the interior of the country and enshrined the right of extraterritoriality.
 This stipulated that all British citizens who committed crimes against Japanese subjects or those of any other country were to be judged by consuls or other designated authorities under the laws of Great Britain.